 The original name of Cape Kidnappers / Te Kauwae-a-Māui comes from the story of Māui fishing up the North Island (Te-Ika-a-Maui), using a hook made from the jawbone of his grandmother, Murirangawhenua.
 The curve of the cape represents the hook and Te Kauwae-a-Māui means 'the jawbone of Māui'.
 Another name for the area is Te Matau-a-Māui (the fish hook of Māui).

-On 15 October 1769 Captain James Cook named the area Cape Kidnappers, after local Māori tried to take the young boy who was accompanying the Tahitian arioi Tupaia:
+On 15 October 1769 Lieutenant James Cook named the area Cape Kidnappers after local Māori tried to take the young boy who was accompanying the Tahitian arioi Tupaia:

 But for the iwi involved, the 'kidnapping' was in fact a rescue attempt – as described in the 2015 Heretaunga Tamatea Deed of Settlement: